PTAB

 - Core Argument for this Ground:

-- Prior Art Mapping: Petitioner argued that Groman discloses every limitation of independent claim 1 and its dependent claims.
-Groman teaches methods of treating anemia with iron carbohydrate complexes, specifically disclosing a complex it calls “carboxymethyl reduced dextran” (CMRD), which Petitioner asserted is the same as the "iron polyglucose sorbitol carboxymethyl ether complex" recited in claim 1.
-Groman allegedly discloses administering single doses up to 600 mg (0.6 g) of elemental iron in a time interval that includes 15 minutes or less.
-Furthermore, Groman describes its complexes as "immunosilent" with a "minimal incidence of anaphylaxis," which Petitioner contended meets the claim limitation of having a "substantially non-immunogenic carbohydrate component."
-Groman’s disclosure of particle sizes less than 35 nm (e.g., 21 nm) and parenteral administration were argued to anticipate claims 15 and 16, respectively.
+- Prior Art Mapping: Petitioner argued that Groman discloses every limitation of the challenged claims.
+Groman teaches treating anemia with iron carbohydrate complexes, specifically "carboxymethyl reduced dextran" (CMRD), which Petitioner asserted is an iron polyglucose sorbitol carboxymethyl ether complex as recited in claim 1.
+Groman allegedly discloses administering single doses up to 0.6 g, parenteral administration rates "substantially greater than 1 mL/min," which would include the claimed "about 15 minutes or less" for the disclosed volumes, and that its complexes are "immunosilent" with a "minimal incidence of anaphylaxis," meeting the "substantially non-immunogenic carbohydrate component" limitation.
+Petitioner further asserted Groman's disclosure of treating chronically iron-deprived patients, including cancer and dialysis patients, anticipates dependent claims 3-5; its teaching of complexes with a mean volume diameter of 21 nm anticipates claim 15's size limitation; and its express teaching of parenteral administration anticipates claim 16.

 - Core Argument for this Ground:

-- Prior Art Mapping: This ground targets claim 20, which depends from claim 1 and specifies that the iron carbohydrate complex is an "iron polyisomaltose complex."
-Central to this argument is Petitioner's construction that "iron polyisomaltose" is synonymous with "iron dextran," based on the ’612 patent’s specification.
-Marchasin describes a study treating iron-deficiency anemia with intravenous iron dextran (Imferon®) in single high doses of 1000-3000 mg (1.0-3.0 g), which meets the "at least about 0.6 g" limitation.
-The doses were administered by injection over a 4-10 minute period, satisfying the "about 15 minutes or less" limitation.
-Petitioner contended that Marchasin’s report of "no untoward local reactions" and its conclusion that iron dextran is a "safe and well-tolerated" preparation meets the requirement for a "substantially non-immunogenic carbohydrate component," particularly under a broad interpretation.
+- Prior Art Mapping: This argument was predicated on construing the term "iron polyisomaltose complex," recited in claim 20, as being synonymous with "iron dextran."
+Petitioner contended this construction is mandated by the ’612 patent's specification.
+Marchasin allegedly discloses administering a high molecular weight iron dextran (Imferon®) to treat iron-deficiency anemia in single doses of 1000 mg and 2000-3000 mg, exceeding the "at least about 0.6 g" threshold.
+The administration was by injection over a 4-10 minute period, satisfying the "about 15 minutes or less" limitation.
+Petitioner argued that Marchasin's report of "no untoward local reactions" and its conclusion that the iron dextran preparation was "safe and well-tolerated" meets the "substantially non-immunogenic" limitation under the broadest reasonable interpretation.

-Ground 3: Obviousness of Claims 7, 11, and 12 under §103 over Groman in view of Geisser
+Ground 3: Obviousness over Groman and Geisser - Claims 7, 11, and 12 are obvious over Groman in view of Geisser.

 Core Argument for this Ground:

-Additional Grounds: Petitioner asserted additional challenges, including that claim 20 is anticipated by Groman under an alternative claim construction (Ground 3), and that claims 8 and 17 (reciting doses ≥1.5 g) are obvious over Groman in view of van Zyl-Smit, which taught total dose infusions up to 3,200 mg (Ground 5).
+Additional Grounds: Petitioner asserted additional challenges, including an alternative ground that claim 20 is anticipated by Groman under a narrower claim construction, and that claims 8 and 17 are obvious over Groman in view of van Zyl-Smit for even higher dosages (at least 1.5 g).

 4. Key Claim Construction Positions